BasicPrimitives/javascript/apireference/famdiagram.md

  `onLevelTitleRender(data)`

-On level annotation title render event.
-This callback function is called to render level annotation title panel.
-It is used to overwrite default level title template renderer.
-It is called only when level annotations are visible.
+The level title callback function allows rendering custom content in the level annotation title panel.
+It is called only for the visible level annotations.
 See other level annotation options for details.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |